 - Discovery is about understanding the problem and opportunities.
-It involves user research to find out what they want and need, policy and stakeholder research to find out the context and parameters, and content audit and analysis to identify problems, gaps, and other related content products (see also Starting with a content strategy). - Alpha is about testing possible solutions.
+It involves user research to find out what users want and need, policy and stakeholder research to find out the context and parameters, and content audit and analysis to identify problems, gaps and other related content products (see also Getting started). - Alpha is about testing possible solutions.
 It identifies key themes and messages, creates a potential topic list and drafts some initial content, develops an initial IA and wireframes, develops a design concept, tests all these, and iterates based on user feedback. - Beta is about developing the real website while still testing solutions.
-It develops a beta version of the website, implements the findings and development from the Discovery and Alpha stages, and adds content.
-It tests the beta version with selected audiences and iterates based on user feedback. - Live is when the website is made open to the public.
+It develops a beta version of the website, implements the findings and development from the discovery and alpha stages, and adds content.
+It tests the beta version with selected audiences and iterates based on user feedback. - Live is when the website is opened to the public.
 But this doesn't mean the product is complete.
 Opportunities for continuous improvement should be built into processes to future-proof the site (see Planning for future needs).